Table of Content

 Therefore, when Air Alert asks you to do a hundred thrust-ups or 300 burnouts, know that it’s not going to do a whole lot for your vertical because…

-you’re training your muscular endurance, not your jumping explosion.
+You’re training your muscular endurance, not your jumping explosion.

 Also, the exercises in the program are not very unique, even though Air Alert says they are.